harding/old-docs-history-bitcoin.org/en/developer-guide.md

 from modification, this lets signers selectively choose to let other people modify their transactions.

-Because signatures are hashes, the various options for what to sign are called signature hash types.
+The various options for what to sign are called signature hash types.
 There are three base SIGHASH types currently available:

-* `SIGHASH_ALL`, the default, signs all the inputs and outputs, protecting everything except the scriptSig against modification.
+* `SIGHASH_ALL`, the default, signs all the inputs and outputs, protecting everything except the scriptSigs against modification.

-* `SIGHASH_NONE` signs all of the inputs but none of the outputs, allowing signers of other inputs to change where the bitcoins are going.
+* `SIGHASH_NONE` signs all of the inputs but none of the outputs, allowing anyone to change where the bitcoins are going unless other signatures using other hash flags protect the outputs.

-* `SIGHASH_SINGLE` signs only this input and only one corresponding output, ensuring nobody can change your part of the transaction but allowing other signers to change their part of the transaction.
+* `SIGHASH_SINGLE` signs only this input and only one corresponding output (the output with the same index number as the input), ensuring nobody can change your part of the transaction but allowing other signers to change their part of the transaction.
+The corresponding output must exist or the value "1" will be signed, breaking the security scheme.

 The base types can be modified with the SIGHASH_ANYONECANPAY (anyone can pay) flag, creating three new combined types: